Combinatorial Gray codes-an updated survey: Objects on graphs

 \subsection{Perfect matchings}

 For a graph~$H$, we consider the flip graph~$G(H)$ that has as vertices all perfect matchings of~$H$, and two of them are connected by an edge in~$G(H)$ if they differ by an alternating cycle.
-Naddef and Pulleyblank~\cite{MR638286} proved that~$G(H)$ is either Hamilton-connected or a hypercube, which is known to be Hamilton-laceable; see also~\cite{MR762893} and~\cite{MR919493}.
+By the results from~\cite{MR638286} discussed in Section~\ref{sec:01}, $G(H)$ is either Hamilton-connected or a hypercube, which is known to be Hamilton-laceable; see also~\cite{MR762893} and~\cite{MR919493}.
 Naddef~\cite{MR762890} showed that the flip graph~$G(H)$ is also edge-pancyclic, provided that the set of edges of~$H$ that are contained in some perfect matching form a connected subgraph of~$H$.